jdhitsolutions/PSCalendar/README.md

 ![console calendar](assets/console-calendar.png)

 Note that any command output may be truncated because of the calendar display.
+This prompt function works as expected when using the Windows Terminal.
+Function needs work to behave as expected in a traditional PowerShell console where you might have a large buffer for scrolling.

 ## Potential Issues